retry51776/notes/others/physic.md

 # Physic
-> space-time trade-off: Cool physic fact, everything "moves same speed" in space-time, speed increase will slow down time
+> space-time trade-off: Cool physic fact, everything "moves same speed" in space-time, speed increase will slow down time;
+> > Apple is NOT falling to ground, but whopped timed bring earth & apple together;

 > observable cone means the farther we see the older it gets

 # Thoughts
+> What really is spacetime?
+Why single direction?`is it single direction? or we only sense forward?` Is space moving apart, or only light redshift?

 > Is this means someone far away already seen our future? and our future already determined?

 > I feel like standard model have more applications, things far away most likely won't matter.
 We can't even get to Mars..